Charlton Heston: 1947–1955: Early theatre and film roles

 Heston went back to Westerns with Three Violent People (1957).
 Universal tried to interest him in a thriller starring Orson Welles, Touch of Evil; Heston agreed to be in it if Welles directed.
-The film has come to be regarded as a classic masterpiece.
+The film has come to be regarded as a masterpiece, despite criticism for Heston playing the role of Mexican prosecutor Mike Vargas in brownface.
 He also played a rare supporting role in William Wyler's The Big Country opposite Gregory Peck and Burl Ives.
-Heston got another chance to play Andrew Jackson in The Buccaneer (1958), produced by De Mille and starring Yul Brynner.
+Heston had another chance to play Andrew Jackson in The Buccaneer (1958), produced by De Mille and starring Yul Brynner.

 1956–1967: Film stardom

 After Marlon Brando, Burt Lancaster, and Rock Hudson turned down the title role in Ben-Hur (1959), Heston accepted the role, winning the Academy Award for Best Actor, one of the unprecedented 11 Oscars the film earned.
 After Moses and Ben-Hur, Heston became more identified with Biblical epics than any other actor.
 He later voiced Ben-Hur in an animated television production of the Lew Wallace novel in 2003.
 Heston followed it with The Wreck of the Mary Deare (1959) co-starring Gary Cooper, which was a box office disappointment.